 So here we have Messiah, King, and Son all referring to the same person.
 That’s the background for Nathanael’s outburst in John 1:49 — “Rabbi, you are the Son of God!
 You are the King of Israel!”
 He means, “You are the one expected in 2 Samuel and Psalm 2.
 You are the Messiah.
 The time of fulfillment is here.
 The Kingdom of God is about to be established on earth and the enemies of God’s people will be defeated.
 The Messiah will take the nations for his inheritance and rule the nations with a rod of iron just like Psalm 2:8–9 says.”

 “Making Himself Equal with God”

-But even though Nathanael was right about Jesus being the Messiah, he believed too much and too little about Jesus’ sonship and kingship.
+But even though Nathanael was right about Jesus being the Messiah, he believed too much and too little about Jesus’s sonship and kingship.
 Too much because this son and king would be executed as a criminal rather than conquer the Romans.
 And too little because these terms Son and King meant so much more than he knew.

-Consider the title Son of God and what it came to mean in Jesus’ ministry.
+Consider the title Son of God and what it came to mean in Jesus’s ministry.
 John 5:18 says, “This was why the Jews were seeking all the more to kill him, because not only was he breaking the Sabbath, but he was even calling God his own Father, making himself equal with God.”
-Something was happening in Jesus’ ministry that the Jewish leaders could not tolerate.
+Something was happening in Jesus’s ministry that the Jewish leaders could not tolerate.
 Jesus was teaching, or at least implying, that his sonship meant his deity — “making himself equal with God.”
 This was blasphemous, unless it was true.